DNRC/FCG-User-Documentation/docs/index.md

 The financial code list can be filtered by using a generic search field, the area and unit dropdowns, as well as the voided and Montana Only checkboxes.
-The generic searh field filters by all of the incident properties visible on the code list page.
+The generic search field filters by all of the incident properties visible on the code list page.
 If the area and unit dropdowns don't contain the item that you are looking for, it means that it isn't present in any codes for the fire year